The 35th International Agricultural Machinery Show in Obihiro

 - The Event Committee installs electric supply lines.

 - The voltage usable in a booth is 100V and 200V.
-The Exhibitioner shall indicate the voltage, capacity and the number of outlets (sockets) they need when the survey sheet comes.
-Exhibitioners will receive information on the electric wiring cost, which is attached to the survey sheet.
+The exhibitioner shall apply to the Event Committee for the voltage, capacity and the number of outlets (sockets) they need.

-- Use of an engine generator is prohibited.
+- Use of an engine generator in the booths is prohibited.

 - The Event Committee arranges for night guards to be at the show site in order to secure the exhibited items as follows: